-Actinidia kolomikta produces another type of small, smooth skinned kiwi berry.
 Because of its beautiful variegated, pink-tinted foliage Arctic Beauty can be grown as an outstanding ornamental.
-Can be pollinated by Male Arctic Beauty Kiwi for edible fruit.
-Hardy to Zone 3.
+If desired, it can be pollinated by the male Arctic Beauty Kiwi for edible fruit.
+It produces a very small, smooth skinned kiwi berry, the first of the season to ripen.

 Click here to view items for: